techpaul/PS2KeyMap/README.md

       -  Teensy++ 1.0: 0, 1, 2, 3, 18, 19, 36, 37
       -  Sanguino: 2, 10, 11

-2 When using DUE or other boards with 3V3 I/O you MUST use a level translator FET or IC like Texas Instruments TXS0102 or similar as most keyboards not only operate at 5V but the two wire communications are pulled up by a resistor to 5V at the keyboard end.
+2. When using DUE or other boards with 3V3 I/O you MUST use a level translator FET or IC like Texas Instruments TXS0102 or similar as most keyboards not only operate at 5V but the two wire communications are pulled up by a resistor to 5V at the keyboard end.

-###Introduction
+### Introduction

 After looking round for suitable libraries I found most were lacking in functionality and high in code and data footprint, so I created a series of PS2 Keyboard libraries.
 This is the third which extends the second one PS2KeyAdvanced to support different Country keyboard mapping.
 More countries and special mappings can be added.